ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-setup}

 Before you can create backup policies, you need to grant [service-to-service authorizations](/docs/vpc?topic=vpc-backup-s2s-auth&interface=api), and specify user roles to enable the backup service.
-Then, you add user tags for new or existing data volumes that you associate with a backup policy.
+Then, you add user tags for new or existing resources (individual Block Storage volumes, or virtual server instances) that you associate with a backup policy.
 Finally, you create backup policies and plans to schedule automatic backups.
 For more information, see [Creating a backup policy](/docs/vpc?topic=vpc-backup-policy-create&interface=ui).

 ## How does the backup service work?
 {: faq}
 {: #faq-baas-function}

-You can add [user tags](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-about-tags) to your volumes and specify the same tags in a backup policy.
+You can add [user tags](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-about-tags) to your volumes or virtual server instances, and specify the same tags in a backup policy.
 When the tags match, a backup is triggered based on the backup plan schedule.
 You can [view backup jobs](/docs/vpc?topic=vpc-backup-view-policy-jobs) to see the progress of the operation.
 The Snapshot for VPC service is used to create the backup.
 The entire contents of the volume are copied and retained for the number of days or total number of backups that are specified in the backup plan.
 When the retention period is reached, the older backups are deleted.

 ## What resources are backed up?
 {: faq}
 {: #faq-baas-resources}

 {{site.data.keyword.block_storage_is_short}} data and boot volumes with user tags that match the tags in a [backup policy](/docs/vpc?topic=vpc-backup-service-about&interface=ui#backup-service-policies) are backed up.
+You can also tag virtual server instances, in that case, the attached Block Storage volumes are backed up as a consistency group.

 ## How do I enable my volumes to be backed up?
 {: faq}
 {: #faq-baas-enable}

 Enabling your backups is a two-part process.
-First, you [specify user tags](/docs/vpc?topic=vpc-backup-use-policies) on the {{site.data.keyword.block_storage_is_short}} volumes that you want to back up.
-You then [create a backup policy](/docs/vpc?topic=vpc-backup-policy-create) and specify these tags, which identify the volumes that you're backing up.
+First, you [specify user tags](/docs/vpc?topic=vpc-backup-use-policies) on the resources (Block Storage volumes or virtual server instances) that you want to back up.
+You then [create a backup policy](/docs/vpc?topic=vpc-backup-policy-create) and specify these tags, which identify the resources that you're backing up.
 Within a policy, you create a [backup plan](/docs/vpc?topic=vpc-backup-policy-create&interface=ui#backup-plan-ui) to schedule backups of these resources.
 You can schedule backups to be taken every daily, weekly, or monthly.

 ## How many backups can I create?
 {: faq}